The 7 Best Plant Humidifiers For Your Indoor Plants

 Absolute humidity – How much water is in a cubic meter of air.

 The higher the temperature of air in a given space, the more water vapor it’s able to hold.
-This is why plants that require high humidity usually require higher temperatures as well — the two go hand-in-hand.
+This is why plants that require higher humidity usually require higher temperatures as well — the two go hand-in-hand.
 Here are a few different growing environments for reference:

 - Desert – Hot air, low humidity due to low water availability